jarviscanada/jarvis_data_eng_HumzaAfzal/linux_sql/README.md

     ```
     This automates the data_usage task by making a cron job that will run on its own every minute.
 - queries.sql\
     There are three queries in this file.
-The first query groups hosts by CPU number and sorts by their memory size.
-The second query shows the average CPU usage percentage over 5 minute intervals of every host.
-The last query displays the number of data collections that were done in each given 5 minute interval.
+The first query groups host by CPU number and sorts by their memory size.
+The second query shows the average CPU usage percentage over 5-minute intervals of every host.
+The last query displays the number of data collections that were done in each given 5-minute interval.
 If this value is less than 3 then it is considered a failure.
     ```
     # Usage
     psql -h localhost -U postgres -d host_agent -f sql/queries.sql